AbiS69/World_Portfolio/README.md

 ## 💡 Investment Philosophy

-The IGMP represents the optimal market portfolio that all investors would hold in a perfect world with no constraints.
-It provides:
+The IGMP embodies the theoretical "market portfolio" from modern portfolio theory - what all rational investors would hold in equilibrium.
+Unlike typical implementations that proxy the market with stock indices, this version includes the full spectrum of investable assets.

+**Core Principles:**
+- **Completeness:** Represents the entire global investment opportunity set
-- **Market Efficiency:** Captures returns from all investable assets
+- **Market Efficiency:** Weights reflect aggregate investor preferences and available supply
-- **Diversification:** Maximum risk reduction through correlation benefits
+- **Diversification:** Maximum risk reduction through low-correlation asset classes
-- **Simplicity:** Single portfolio solution for global exposure
-- **Academic Rigor:** Theoretically sound allocation methodology
+- **Accessibility:** Implemented through liquid, tradeable ETFs rather than theoretical constructs

+**Practical Application:** This portfolio serves as a benchmark for true diversification and can be used as a core holding, with tactical adjustments based on individual circumstances, market views, or regulatory constraints.

-## ⚠️ Important Notes
+## ⚠️ Important Considerations

-- Past performance does not guarantee future results
-- This is for educational/research purposes only
-- Not personalized investment advice
-- Consider your own risk tolerance and investment objectives
-- This "World Portfolio" is a good approximation of the global asset allocation, but it might be interesting to adjust it for constrained buyers that overweight some assets (such as Treasuries) for regulatory reasons so it better represents the efficient portfolio.
+**Research Purpose:** This implementation is designed for academic research and educational purposes.
+It demonstrates theoretical portfolio construction but should not be considered personalized investment advice.

+**Market Limitations:** While this approximates the global investable universe, real-world constraints create distortions:
+- **Regulatory Requirements:** Banks and pension funds may overweight certain assets (like Treasuries) due to capital requirements
+- **Liquidity Constraints:** Some investors cannot access all asset classes equally
+- **Transaction Costs:** Frequent rebalancing may not be practical for smaller portfolios
+- **Tax Implications:** Asset location and tax efficiency vary by jurisdiction

+**Future Enhancements:** A constraint-adjusted version could account for these regulatory distortions to better represent the theoretically optimal unconstrained portfolio.

 ---